databricks/koalas/README.md

 dbutils.library.restartPython()
 ```

-In the future, we will package Koalas out-of-the-box in both the regular Databricks Runtime and
-Databricks Runtime for Machine Learning.
+In the future, we will package Koalas out-of-the-box in both the regular Databricks Runtime and Databricks Runtime for Machine Learning.

+## Contributing Guide

+See [Contributing Guide](https://koalas.readthedocs.io/en/latest/development/contributing.html) and [Design Principles](https://koalas.readthedocs.io/en/latest/development/design.html) in the official documentation.

+## FAQ

-See also the full list of frequently asked questions at [FAQ](https://koalas.readthedocs.io/en/latest/user_guide/faq.html) in the official documentation.
+See [FAQ](https://koalas.readthedocs.io/en/latest/user_guide/faq.html) in the official documentation.